derpferpmerp/ProgrammingWorksheets/index.md

 # The keyword is "string"
 ```

-4. Can you change the data type from an input?
+4. Can you change the data type from an input?<br>
 ```py
 # Yes, we can use Python's implementation of casting to do such.
 # Here are some examples